stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 Now, `ability` knows why user can't update `Post` and can provide more friendly error message.

-Read [checking abilities][checking-ability] to see how this can be used together with `throwUnlessCan` method.
+Read [checking abilities][checking-ability] to see how this can be used together with `ForbiddenError`.

 ## Update abilities